tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   You can configure this plugin such that a registered user can login as the membership from anywhere, but a request such as a new user registration, lost password, creating a new topic, and subscribing comment is blocked by the country code.
 It is suitable for [BuddyPress](https://wordpress.org/plugins/buddypress/ "BuddyPress &mdash; WordPress Plugins") and [bbPress](https://wordpress.org/plugins/bbpress/ "WordPress › bbPress « WordPress Plugins") to help reducing spams.

 * **Referrer suppressor for external links:**
-  When you click an external hyperlink on admin screens, http referrer will be liminated to hide a footprint of your site.
+  When you click an external hyperlink on admin screens, http referrer will be eliminated to hide a footprint of your site.

 * **Multiple source of IP Geolocation databases:**
   [MaxMind GeoLite free databases](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") and [IP2Location LITE databases](http://www.ip2location.com/ "IP Address Geolocation to Identify Website Visitor's Geographical Location") can be installed in this plugin.
 Those will be downloaded and updated (once a month) automatically.
 Also free Geolocation REST APIs and whois information can be available for audit purposes.